 Liberty's Owl, Raptor & Reptile Centre nr Ringwood

 The Owl display was about 30 mins and it was great to see these birds up close.
 They were trained to fly to the handler who was constantly moving around the barn by using food as a reward.
 They flew so low that they feel like they brush the top of your head and you feel the wind as they silently go past.
 They really are amazing birds!
 At the end we got see a baby Owl and I have to say it was ugly, poor little thing.
+The kids were allowed to touch it and it's fluffy feathers were so soft, they just really are ugly.

 After that it was back outside and we continued around the enclosures of rescue birds.
 We got to see Liberty herself up close, the centre is named after an American Bald Eagle called Liberty, and she is very impressive.